 - General Guidelines: Resident agree to abide by generally approved home maintenance procedures and guidelines.

-- Residents are responsible for the for making sure the filters are changed on a regular basis throughout the year.
+- Residents are responsible for the making sure the filters are changed on a regular basis throughout the year and to install a new, properly fitted filter upon move out.
 Failure to do so will result in furnace or air conditioner issues.
 Issues caused by failure to replace filters will be the responsibility of the resident.

 Violation & Other Fees (where applicable):